felangel/bloc/docs/recipesflutterblocaccess.md

 When the user taps the `RaisedButton`, we push a new `MaterialPageRoute` and return the `CounterPage`; however, we are wrapping the `CounterPage` in a `BlocProvider` in order to make the current `CounterBloc` instance available on the next page.

 !> It is critical that we are not disposing the `CounterBloc` in the second `BlocProvider` because we still need the `CounterBloc` to function in the ancestor widgets.
-Instead, we simply pass the existing `CounterBloc` to the new page without implementing the `dispose` callback in `BlocProvider` and let the top level `BlocProvider` handle disposing the `CounterBloc` when it is no longer needed.
+Instead, we simply pass the existing `CounterBloc` to the new page and set the `dispose` property in `BlocProvider` to false.
+This ensures that the top level `BlocProvider` handle disposing the `CounterBloc` when it is no longer needed.

 #### CounterPage